Napn117/Simple-Password-Encrypter-Android/README.md

 - A new **random IV** is generated for each encryption operation.
 - Data is encrypted using a **256-bit AES key** (stored securely via Android Keystore).
 - Encrypted data includes an **authentication tag** to ensure integrity.
-- Biometric or PIN access is required to decrypt data.
+- PIN access is required to decrypt data.

 ---